surfly/D2Snap/eval/instructions.template.md

 Follow these rules when considering an element for interaction:

-- In case there are multiple trajectories to solve the task, rank the in memory according to human-readibility and choose the highest ranked alternative
+- In case there are multiple trajectories to solve the task, rank them in memory according to human-readibility and choose the highest ranked alternative
 - If there are alternative elements per trajectory which seem to do the same thing, choose the most expressive alternative
 - Suppose there are only point and click actions, so never imply any other interaction

 ## Schema

-Based on the state representation, your goal is to suggest all elements required to interact with in order to solve the task.
-It is important that the list of elements would corresponds to a complete interaction trajectories.
-High precision when referecing target elements is key in order to be able to reproduce the interactions on the respective user interface.

 {{ SCHEMA_DESCRIPTION }}

 # Examples

-Consider the web task "TASK: Calculate the sum of 2 and 3.".
+Consider the web-based task "TASK: Calculate the sum of 2 and 3.".

 <user_query>
 TASK: Calculate the sum of 2 and 3.